Jar burial: Accoutrements

 Many jar burial sites are accompanied by more than just the skeletons and jars.
 Beads, swords, mirrors, and other animal bones have been found in and around jars.
 In the Cardamom Mountains, a large number of beads have been found in jars.
 These are most likely offerings to the deceased, in the same way that tombs have gifts in them.
 The presence of these beads and other offerings gives great insight into the lifestyle of the people.
-By studying the materials and methods the beads were made of, researchers have been able to link various cultures together based on their likely trade operations—how they obtained exotic beads beyond what was typical of their own culture.
+By studying the materials and the methods the beads were made by, researchers have been able to link various cultures together based on their likely trade operations—how they obtained exotic beads beyond what was typical of their own culture.